emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
-## Flicker
+## EnjoyTown
 ### Score: 20/26
 1. Streams load very fast. ✔️
-1. Site has 1080p and can be switched. ✔️
+1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Site has 9 servers, and it does auto-switch when one fails. ✔️
+1. Has 8 servers but does not auto-switch if one fails. 🟡
-1. Site does have episode auto-next (server 6). ✔️
+1. Site does have episode auto-next on some servers. 🟡
-1. UI is going for a minimal vibe, has room for improvement. 🟡
+1. Sites UI is good, feels very modern. ✔️
-1. Has subs for most content and allows adding your own and adjusting. ✔️
+1. Site has subtitles for most content. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does not have watch lists, continue watching or history. ❌
-1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. 🟡
+1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site works well and looks good on mobile. ✔️
-1. Site does not have a custom player. ❌
+1. Site does have a custom version of movie-webs player. ✔️

 ***
 ## StreamFlix